Top

 The Club Lloyds current account has a fee-free arranged overdraft of £50 with a typical interest rate of 27.5% for over this amount.

-You can also choose one lifestyle benefit like six free cinema tickets, an annual magazine subscription, annual Gourmet Society membership or 12 digital movie rentals.
+You can also choose one lifestyle benefit like six free cinema tickets, an annual magazine subscription, an annual Gourmet Society or Coffee Club membership or 12 months of Disney+.

-You will need to pay in at least £1,500 a month (this will rise to £2,000 each month from 1 April) in order to avoid a £3 monthly fee.
+You will need to pay in at least £2,000 each month in order to avoid a £3 monthly fee.

 It's worth noting that the £50 interest-free overdraft is available with other Lloyds accounts, but some of these have a higher monthly fee.